dbmail/dbmail/docker/README.md

 dbmail-deliver and dbmail-lmtp for delivery, dbmail-sieve for managing SIEVE automation and dbmail-imapd for the IMAP service.

 As good Docker practice is to build a container per service, there is a docker compose.yaml for managing the three services.

 These services are generated from the dbmail:latest image using compose.yaml.

-## Build

-The dbmail image is created with the Dockerfile:

-    docker image build --file docker/Dockerfile --tag dbmail:latest .

 ## Configuration